deconf/Analytics-Insights/readme.txt

 = 5.8.11 (2023.07.17) =
 * Bug Fixes:
-	* fixes the authorization endpoint which was causing issues with refresh toknes
+	* fixes the authorization endpoint which was causing issues with refresh tokens

 = 5.8.10 (2023.07.04) =
 * Enhancements: